KNKI

 Reviewed by Dr. Sarah Mitchell, Ph.D. — Chief Education Officer

 CNC (Consensual Non-Consent) is one of the most trust-intensive practices in BDSM — and one of the most misunderstood.
-This complete guide covers the psychology, the types, negotiation, and everything you need to explore safely.
+This guide covers the psychology, types, real scenario ideas, and everything you need to explore safely.

 Trust and consent conversation — CNC kink safety guide on KNKI